VictorMos2005/Metageno-Guerrero/README.md

 kaiju_merged$reads <- as.numeric(kaiju_merged$reads)

 ```
+#### 1. Preprocessing Kaiju annotations into genus-level grouped data
+The block checks if Domain and Genus are missing and extracts them from taxon_name.
+It fills missing Genus, Family, and Order with "Unclassified".
+If file_base is missing, it derives it from file.
+Then it assigns each file to Rural or Urban groups, filters out samples without groups, and keeps only Bacteria and Eukaryota at genus level, excluding empty or "Unclassified" genera.

-### If separate taxonomic columns do not exist but 'taxon_name' does
+If separate taxonomic columns do not exist but 'taxon_name' does
 ```{r}
 if (!all(c("Domain","Genus") %in% names(kaiju_merged)) && "taxon_name" %in% names(kaiju_merged)) {
   kaiju_merged <- kaiju_merged %>%